Skip to main content

 1min read

-Former Secretary of State Dean Acheson recalled his time as a "driver" in the horse-drawn artillery, after Pres.
-Wilson discovered the U.S. had practically no Army.
+Former Secretary of State Dean Acheson recalled his time as a "driver" in the horse-drawn artillery, after President Wilson discovered that the United States had practically no army.

 From "Practice Range," American Heritage, February, 1968

-The calendar has it that these events occurred fifty years ago last summer.
+The calendar has it that these events occurred 50 years ago last summer.
 It is hardly more credible than that a thousand ages can be like an evening gone.
-But as President Lincoln said, “we cannot escape history.”
-Nineteen sixteen was the year of the Wilhelmstrasse’s amazingly successful plot to distract President Wilson’s attention from the war in Europe by involving him with Mexico, of General “Black Jack” Pershing’s invasion of Mexico in “hot pursuit” of Pancho Villa, after that worthy had staged a raid across the Rio Grande on Columbus, New Mexico.
+But, as President Lincoln said, “we cannot escape history.”
+1916 was the year of the Wilhelmstrasse’s amazingly successful plot to distract President Wilson’s attention from the war in Europe by involving him with Mexico, of General “Black Jack” Pershing’s invasion of Mexico in “hot pursuit” of Pancho Villa, after that worthy had staged a raid across the Rio Grande on Columbus, New Mexico.
 Poor General Pershing never caught up with Villa.

 None of our batteries had ever owned any horses.
 Those used in the evening drills in New Haven had been moonlighting, supplementing a more mundane daytime existence as brewery and dray horses.
 Read more About Range Practice>>